-Election agents must maintain a record of all minor expenses which are not being accounted for as an election expense in his/her Election Expenses Statement.
-In order to deal with any questions which may arise as to why expenses in respect of particular items used during the election period are not shown as an election expense in the Election Expenses Statement, a record of all such "minor expenses" may be required to be furnished to the Standards Commission.
+Election agents must maintain a record of all minor expenses which are not being accounted for as an election expense in his/her election expenses statement.
+In order to deal with any questions which may arise as to why expenses in respect of particular items used during the election period are not shown as an election expense in the election expenses statement, a record of all such "minor expenses" may be required to be furnished to the Standards Commission.
 Invoices, receipts and vouchers in respect of minor expenses may also be required and should be retained by the Election Agent.
 Minor expenses are not included in the calculation of the total election expenses incurred.]

-• volunteers who take annual leave, e.g. where an outgoing MEP's staff or Oireachtas Member's staff (such as a personal assistant, research assistant, etc.) takes annual leave and works on a candidate's election campaign on a voluntary basis during the election period, the work carried out by the member of staff will be deemed to have been carried out as a free service and the cost of his/her salary while working voluntarily will not be regarded as election expenses for the purpose of the Act;

-- fines imposed by organs of the State, e.g., parking and litter fines; - the services of an accountant, or other person, (whether paid or not) employed for the specific purpose of ensuring compliance with the requirements of the Act; - the use of offices which are owned by a political party and are made available to a candidate for use at the election.
+- volunteers who take annual leave, e.g. where an outgoing MEP's staff or Oireachtas Member's staff (such as a personal assistant, research assistant, etc.) takes annual leave and works on a candidate's election campaign on a voluntary basis during the election period, the work carried out by the member of staff will be deemed to have been carried out as a free service and the cost of his/her salary while working voluntarily will not be regarded as election expenses for the purpose of the Act; - fines imposed by organs of the State, e.g., parking and litter fines; - the services of an accountant, or other person, (whether paid or not) employed for the specific purpose of ensuring compliance with the requirements of the Act; - the use of offices which are owned by a political party and are made available to a candidate for use at the election.
 It is not necessary to attribute a notional rental cost to the use of such offices.
-However, the costs of heat, light, telephones, etc., incurred for electoral purposes at such offices during the election period are election expenses. - Removal of election posters (if removed after polling day). - Other Election Material outside Election Period, such as "Thank you" cards, leaflets, newsletters, etc., which were distributed outside of the election period. - Use of private telephones (including mobile phones) where the expense incurred was not reimbursed to the person. - Transport and Travel, including diesel/petrol costs which were not reimbursed to the person. - "Close of poll" party.
+However, the costs of heat, light, telephones, etc., incurred for electoral purposes at such offices during the election period are election expenses. - removal of election posters (if removed after polling day). - other election material outside the election period, such as "Thank you" cards, leaflets, newsletters, etc., which were distributed outside of the election period. - use of private telephones (including mobile phones) where the expense incurred was not reimbursed to the person. - transport and travel, including diesel/petrol costs not reimbursed to the person. - "close of poll" party.

 This list is not exhaustive.
-If you have any queries relating to expense items which you may incur during the election period, the Standards Commission Secretariat is available to assist when completing the Election Expenses Statement.
+If you have any queries relating to expense items which you may incur during the election period, the Standards Commission Secretariat is available to assist.

-2.9 Other expenses incurred in order to facilitate a person's candidacy at the election
+2.9 Other expenses incurred in order to facilitate a candidacy

 - 2.9.1 Certain expenses may have to be incurred on behalf of the candidate in order to facilitate his/her participation in the election process or an understanding of the relevant legislation.
 The Standards Commission does not regard such expenses as being part of a candidate's or a political party's election spending.
 Examples might include:

 - additional child care costs;

-- cost of work replacements;
+- · cost of work replacements;

-- leave of absence with pay;
+- leave of absence with pay:

 - loan interest and bank charges;

 - costs associated with meetings convened to familiarise election participants with the requirements of the electoral legislation (e.g., room hire, documents, refreshments, travel).